 The proposal to increase the top marginal individual income rate merely accelerates the increase of the top individual tax rate to 39.6% that is currently scheduled to occur beginning in 2026, which is after most of the 2017 Tax Cuts and Jobs Act (TCJA) provisions are set to expire.
 However, this proposal also would lower the taxable income bracket subject to the top marginal income tax rate.
-As a result, the proposal would impose the top marginal tax rate of 37%.
+As a result, the proposal would impose the top marginal tax rate on filers currently below the existing top marginal income tax rate of 37%.
 Thus, in 2023 the top marginal tax rate is 37% for joint filers with more than \$693,750 of taxable income (\$578,125 for single filers and heads of household, \$346,875 for married filing separately).
 By comparison, the proposed 39.6% tax rate is proposed to apply to taxable income over \$450,000 for joint filers.